Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the

 If you’re taller, it’s going to be very difficult to set up properly on some movements.
 Sometimes the Conventional Deadlift isn’t the right tool for your goals.
 Which is the main reason I switched to the trap bar deadlift in the first place.

-By using the higher handles, I’m able to get into a much stronger position without compromising my technique.
+By using the higher set of handles, I’m able to get into a much stronger position without compromising my technique.

-I’m sure many of you understand the need for the higher handles just like I do.
+I’m sure many of you understand the need for higher handles just like I do.

-And if you ever want to do other variations with a greater range of motion, you just flip the bar over and use the lower handles.
+And if you ever want to do other variations with a greater range of motion, you just flip the bar over and use the lower knurled handles.
 Easy!

 If you have different goals, maybe the TB-1 Trap Bar is fine.
 But in my mind, just spending a little more and having both options is a better investment.

 The sleeves on a Trap Bar can make or break the entire thing.
-Most trap bars have really short sleeves that can only hold a couple hundred lbs.
+Most trap bars have really short sleeves that can only hold a couple of hundred lbs.

 The solution is longer sleeves, of course!

 The sleeves on my old trap bar are only around 10″.
 Even with the thinnest plates, you’ll never reach the 1,000-weight capacity it claims to have.

-The Rogue TB-2 Trap Bar has some of the longest sleeves I’ve ever seen on this type of Bar!
+The Rogue Trap Bar has some of the longest sleeves I’ve ever seen on this type of Bar!

 Black Powder Coat

 While Black powder coats aren’t as long-lasting and maintenance-free as stainless steel, I still prefer the look!

-Even the black powder coat on my Ohio Bar I bought 5+ years ago looks amazing.
+Even the coat on my Ohio Bar I bought 5+ years ago looks amazing.

 So while it might not contribute to the functionality of the bar, having equipment that looks cool and fits a color theme for your gym is always a nice plus.